Carranco-Codes/Front-End-Development-Roadmap/README.md

 This roadmap was created to provide guidance on what skills someone would need to enter the workforce as a front end developer.

 # Prerequisites
-None.
+No previous experience required.
 This is where you begin.

 # Equipment
 A computer.
 Really any computer.
 The course is taught using a Windows machine, but the principles learned here apply to both Mac and Windows.
 Visual Studio will be what requires the most resources and they only require that you have 1 GB of RAM and a processor that is at least 1.6 Ghz.